awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 - Single click on a photo with a sticky note or index card
 - Click the X icon and click Yes to remove one camera
 - Repeat these steps to delete all of the photos with sticky notes or index cards in Chunk 1
-- Double click Chunk 2 > navigate to the Photos section
+- Repeat *all* steps for Chunk 2
-- Single click on a photo with a sticky note or index card
-- Click the X icon and click Yes to remove one camera
-- Repeat these steps to delete all of the photos with sticky notes or index cards in Chunk 2
+- Click Save once you've deleted all of the photos with sticky notes/index cards in Chunk 1 and Chunk 2
-- Once you've deleted all of these photos click Save

 <!--#### Estimate image quality
 - Photos > Details > Highlight all photos > Right click selected photos > Estimate Image Quality > All cameras > OK